 Marina Ramirez-Alvarado, Ph.D., studies misfolding and amyloid formation in light chain amyloidosis.
 The overall goal of her research laboratory is to understand the molecular basis of this disease to find ways to ameliorate the organ damage it causes and find new therapeutic strategies to improve organ function and quality of life for patients, ultimately increasing overall survival.

-Understanding the molecular determinants that drive protein misfolding and aggregation will help Dr. Ramirez-Alvarado and her colleagues understand these diseases and guide them to design therapeutic strategies to overcome the devastating effects behind amyloidogenesis.
+The amyloidoses are a group of protein misfolding diseases characterized by the accumulation of insoluble amyloid fibrils that lead to cell death and tissue degeneration.
+There are 36 different human amyloid diseases.
+Understanding the molecular determinants that drive protein misfolding and aggregation will help Dr. Ramirez-Alvarado and her colleagues understand these diseases and guide them to design therapeutic strategies to overcome the effects of amyloidogenesis.

 Significance to patient care

 Through the interdisciplinary work done in Dr. Ramirez-Alvarado's laboratory, it will be possible to understand the mechanisms of amyloid formation and toxicity in AL amyloidosis, leading to the prediction of the behavior of other AL proteins with the ultimate goal of the development of new therapeutic strategies and better management to prevent the progression of the disease.

 - Senior faculty representative, Council of Faculties and Academic Societies, Association of American Medical Colleges, 2016-present